-These bristles excel at gripping strands for better tension on each section to create a sleeker style.
-Just remember to section small areas at a time to reap the gorgeous benefits.
+These bristles excel at gripping strands to create a sleeker style.
+Remember to section small areas of your hair at a time to reap the gorgeous benefits.
 Don't rush the process!
 “It’s especially awesome for smoothing wavy to curly hair,” said Garrison.

-Nicole Contrastano, hairstylist at Pierre Michel Salon, recommended always looking for round brushes with boar hair bristles, never just plastic or metal.
-"Not enough bristles with this type of brush can entangle hair around the barrel," explained Contrastano, "and most people get frustrated and rip or cut the hair out of the brush."
+Hairstylist at Pierre Michel Salon Nicole Contrastano recommended looking for round brushes with boar hair bristles.
+"Not enough bristles with this type of brush can entangle hair around the barrel," explained Contrastano.
+"Most people get frustrated and rip or cut the hair out of the brush."

 This brush can be used for volume, lift, shine, styling, smoothing, blowouts, adding waves, curling hair and more, according to the brand.
 It's available in four different sizes between 1 and 3 inches, or in a set of three.

 The best hairbrush for a bouncy blowout

-Head in for a blow-dry session and this is the brush you typically encounter.
+If you go for a blow-dry session, you'll likely encounter this brush.
 Round brushes inherently enhance volume, curls and waves, especially at the roots.
 The smaller the barrel, the tighter the waves.
 Opt for larger barrels for bouncy, voluminous strands.

 Stylists love ceramic options because they heat up and act like a curling iron — though, not nearly as hot or damaging — to beautifully set the shape and curve while smoothing and styling.

 This round brush is made with boar bristles and nano ionic technology that helps reduce frizz and add shine.
 Plus, the brand says the ergonomic handle is designed to prevent hand fatigue.

-This top-rated round brush is said to have bristles made with ions that repel water, causing moisture to evaporate quickly.
-Its ceramic base helps it retain heat more efficiently to improve drying time and help smooth hair.
+This popular round brush is said to have bristles made with ions that repel water — causing moisture to quickly evaporate.
+The ceramic base helps retain heat more efficiently to improve drying time and help smooth hair.

-This brush's wavy, temperature-resistant nylon bristles are infused with ions to be soft and gentle on hair, which reduces frizz and makes for a faster blow-drying time.
+These temperature-resistant nylon bristles are infused with ions to be soft and gentle on hair.
+They may reduce frizz and make for a faster blow-drying time.